 Day 2 Itinerary in Florence

-With two days in Florence, you will be able to experience more of the city’s interesting museums, galleries, and points of interest.
+With 2 days in Florence, you will be able to experience more of the city’s interesting museums, galleries, and points of interest.
 Here is what to do in Florence on your second day.

 The Uffizi Gallery is an essential stop on your itinerary.
 Due to its large collection of famous renaissance art, this gallery is one of the most popular Florence attractions.